 Andrew started life in the United States after leaving his home in Scotland.
 He was a young boy and his parents were seeking a better life.
 Arriving here, he was what you would call poor in finances, but rich in parental love and support.
 As a lad, he wanted to help, so he found work and continually improved his opportunities.
 He became a telegraph operator and excelled at it.
 He was put in positions in higher places and even had a conversation with President Abraham Lincoln in a telegraph office during the Civil War.

 He made more than a score of men millionaires during his rise in business.
 He became known as the world's richest man.
-Charles M. Schwab was his right hand man and helped convince Carnegie to sell his empire.
+Charles M. Schwab was his right-hand man and helped convince Carnegie to sell his empire.
 A deal was brokered through J. P. Morgan and associates to buy Carnegie Steel for the sum of $400 million in 1901.
-That would be well over a billion today.
+That would be well over $10 billion today.

 Carnegie had the idea that the first part of his life was creating a fortune and the second part was giving it all away.
 He set out on that path, and among the beneficiaries were 1,609 cities in the United States where he built a Carnegie Library.
 He was very big on education.
 In fact, he created 2,509 libraries around the world, and 1,609 were in the U.S. Can you imagine building and stocking so many libraries?
 This was only a small part of his philanthropy.

 Andrew Carnegie was an amazing man and a giant legacy.
 I learned so much from him and that audiotape and from the first listen in 1989, I've listened several more times, and yet it is still with me.
 Indeed, it is part of me, he is part of me, and I am so grateful to have had and still have Andrew as a mentor.